mako-framework/docs/04_databases_sql/03_orm.md

 If you only want to access data using camel cased properties but want to keep your array and json representations snake cased then you can use the `CamelCasedDataInteractionTrait` trait instead.
 If you prefer it the other way around then you can use the `CamelCasedDataExportTrait` trait.

-> Note that all relations as well as accessors and mutators are expected to be defined using camel case when using the `CamelCasedTrait` and `CamelCasedDataInteractionTrait` traits.
+> Note: All relations as well as accessors and mutators are expected to be defined using camel case when using the `CamelCasedTrait` and `CamelCasedDataInteractionTrait` traits.

 #### <a id="traits:nullable" href="#traits:nullable">Nullable</a>